altescy/pdpcli/README.md

 ## Introduction

 PdpCLI is a pandas DataFrame processing CLI tool which enables you to build a pandas pipeline powered by [pdpipe](https://pdpipe.github.io/pdpipe/) from a configuration file.
-You can also extend pipeline stages and data readers/ writers by using your own python scripts.
+You can also extend pipeline stages and data readers / writers by using your own python scripts.

 ### Features
   - Process pandas DataFrame from CLI without wrting Python scripts